-The overall aim of the Future Data Services (FDS) programme is to decide how best to invest in the next generation of data services beyond 2024.
+The overall aim of the FDS programme is to establish the needs of the social science community and the data services they work with and make recommendations which will help establish how best to invest in the next generation of data services beyond 2024.

-ESRC needs to consider how to invest in providing access to social science data and associated services in the future.
-The aim of this is to ensure that the services and infrastructure we fund supports the needs of data users, owners and managers from across sectors, and remains fit for purpose, within a rapidly evolving landscape.
+ESRC is considering how to invest in providing access to social science data and associated services in the future.
+The aim of this is to ensure that the services and infrastructure we fund support the needs of data users, owners and managers from across sectors, and remains fit for purpose, within a rapidly evolving landscape.
 This will be achieved through:

 - evidence gathering